A Cycling Tour for Women

 Why should you pay us and not that other tour company?
 Because we live and work in France year-round.
 We know Ventoux and the Vaucluse well and we love to appreciate the great local food and wine of the region.
 We know how to balance an enjoyable day on the bike with a bona-fide challenge.
 Most importantly, we know how to have fun.
 We are cyclists who think a great ride should be shared.
 We love bikes and love to ride them in some pretty amazing places, just like you.
 We are more interested in providing our guests with a personalized experience instead of just filling tours.
 Four riders is all we need for a group tour.
 Private tours available for two or more (send us an email for details).
 We provide experienced guides who love to help guests conquer mountains, an expert mechanic with a great sense of humor and the patience of a saint and a fully-stocked sag wagon.
-We also include ground transfers, accommodations the night before your tour, memorable meals (because food is a big part of why we ride), a custom jersey, 2 custom bottles, a custom canvas goodie bag or tour poster and portable cycling nutrition that actually tastes good.
+We also include ground transfers, accommodations the night before your tour, memorable meals (because food is a big part of why we ride), a custom tour tee-shirt, 2 custom bottles, a custom canvas goodie bag or tour poster and portable cycling nutrition that actually tastes good.
 We’ll stay in a beautiful, tranquil hotel.
 A buffet breakfast will be available every morning, thoughtfully prepared by our hotel hosts, often including homemade jams, etc. French breakfasts consist of croissants, butter and honey, charcuterie and cheese; with juice, coffee and some granola or cereal and NOT bacon and eggs, pancakes and waffles or even gluten-free toast.
 We’re happy to help supplement your morning meal if you need something extra.
 In the evenings, expect 3-course dinners including wine.
 We typically prepare healthy, picnic-style lunches on the road highlighting local flavors.
 There will be cheese.
 There will be pastries and chocolate.
 Don’t worry, if you can’t eat these things, we will accommodate your specific needs.
 If we enjoy a lunch stop at one of our favorite local restaurants, we’ll make sure they can accommodate any dietary restrictions or desires.